 Email: The by far best way to reach me is email.
-I will check my email at least once a day, Monday through Friday and usually once on the weekend.
-You can usually expect a response from me within 48 hours Monday through Friday, and on Monday if you email me on the weekend.
+I will check my email at least once a day, Monday through Sunday.
+You can usually expect a response from me within 24 hours Monday through Friday.
 If you do not receive a response within that time frame, I probably did not get your message.
 In that case, please check your email to make sure it fulfills the requirements below and re-send it.